Dear valued patients,

 Why should I suffer if you are in a fight with the government?

 I appreciate that this situation is unfair to you, our valued patients, but the government has left optometrists in Ontario with no alternative.
-Operating at a loss is not sustainable, and this pandemic has made the problem even more acute.
+Operating at a loss is not sustainable.
 We are fighting not just for our survival, but to find a permanent solution that protects patients and the public interest in the long term.

 Why can’t you use telemedicine to assess my vision?